Right now only, you can buy the course for a 10% discount.

 The benefits that big data provides in AML processes:

 • It is effective in combating money laundering, and concealing the source of income.
 The goal is to prevent the receipt of money from illegal activities (terrorism, drug trafficking, etc.) and further legalization of such income.
-Most often the process of legitimization of illegal funds is done by buying real estate and conducting several transactions in small amounts to one common account.
+Most often, the process of legitimization of illegal funds is done by buying real estate and conducting several transactions in small amounts to one common account using advanced data analysis techniques.
 What is dangerous about this method of money laundering is that such money can be used to finance terrorist organizations.
 International regulators such as FinCEN, FATF, and OFAC are making constant changes to AML procedures and today not only banks, trusts, and investment funds have to comply with them, but also crypto platforms that want to operate legally and have a good reputation in the market.
 Regulators can punish both with heavy fines, revocation of licenses, loss of customers, and imprisonment.
 According to data presented at Aml Intelligence, for the entire year 2023, $3 trillion in illicit money flows through the financial system, of which $782.9 billion came from drug trafficking and $11.5 billion from terrorist financing.

 • Automating processes and targeting resources.
-Analytical tools and big data eliminate subjective attitudes, help not spend a lot of time investigating user misconduct, and quickly implement changes in AML standards.
+Analytical tools and big data eliminate subjective attitudes, help not spend a lot of time investigating user misconduct, and quickly implement changes in AML analytics standards.

 Big data flaws that can affect AML processes: